Doenjang-jjigae: History

 The origin of doenjang, which is used as the primary ingredient of doenjang-jjigae, dates back to as early as the Korean Three Kingdoms period.
 Korea was largely agricultural, with vast farmlands but unstable, insufficient sources of meat, especially during winter.
 In the search for easily prepared relief substitutes of sources of protein, Korean farmers began cultivating jang (sauce/paste) from various plants and seeds.
 Doenjang was first produced during this period through the fermentation of soybeans in the form of meju.
-Fermented soybean paste is found to be a rich source of isoflavone, which helps in preventing cardiovascular diseases and supplies daily nutrients to the body.
+Fermented soybean paste is a rich source of isoflavone, which helps in preventing cardiovascular diseases and supplies daily nutrients to the body.

-The first official record of the use of doenjang is written in the Samguk Sagi, the historical records of the Three Kingdoms era registered by government officials and scholars.
-In the Samguk Sagi, it is recorded that doenjang and other varieties of jang were served at the wedding ceremony of King Sinmun of Silla in 683 CE.
+The first official record of the use of doenjang is written in the Samguk sagi, the historical records of the Three Kingdoms era registered by government officials and scholars.
+It is recorded that doenjang and other varieties of jang were served at the wedding ceremony of King Sinmun of Silla in 683 CE.

-The earliest form of doenjang jjigae is mainly connected to ‘curled mallow soup’, which is mentioned in the Jeungbo sallim gyeongje, a record of Korean agriculture by physician Yu Jung-Rim during the rule of King Youngjo (1724 – 1776).
+The earliest form of doenjang jjigae is mainly connected to 'curled mallow soup', which is mentioned in the Jeungbo sallim gyeongje, a record of Korean agriculture by physician Yu Jung-Rim during the rule of King Youngjo (1724 – 1776).
 Curled mallow soup is a traditional Korean soup-type dish where mallow leaves and other vegetables are boiled in a doenjang-filled broth, and served as a soup complementary with rice.
 Since this period, various provinces and regions around the Korean peninsula began to develop their own unique recipes of doenjang-jjigae, and most varieties of these soybean paste stew are still maintained.

 Ingredients

 There are many variations and subtle differences in the ingredients used in cooking doenjang-jjigae in accordance to its originating province.
-The ingredients listed in this section provides the primary and typical ingredients which can be commonly found in most servings of doenjang-jjigae.
-Ingredients included are doenjang (fermented soybean paste), dried anchovies, white radish, Korean chilli pepper, minced garlic, water, onions, green onions, potato, zucchini, and medium-firm tofu.
+Primary and typical ingredients commonly found doenjang-jjigae include doenjang (fermented soybean paste), dried anchovies, white radish, Korean chili pepper, minced garlic, water, onions, green onions, potato, zucchini, and medium-firm tofu.

 Doenjang-jjigae was traditionally cooked with homemade soybean paste, which was commonly prepared in most households, similar to the preparation of kimchi.
-However, large industrialization processes regarding most jang (sauce/paste) in recent decades have made a nationwide shift to using factory-made doenjang-jjigae products for quick and easy accessibility and preparation.
+Industrialization brought a nationwide shift to using factory-made doenjang-jjigae.

 Many other ingredients can be added to doenjang-jjigae for a heartier meal, especially meat or seafood.
 These secondary ingredients significantly change the taste of the broth and stew, so it is usually referred to by a slightly different name according to the ingredient used.
 The most common seafood ingredients added to doenjang-jjigae include prawns or small clams, and beef is the most popular and commonly found meat ingredient.